Unit 7: When PINNs Meet PDEs

 What’s not in this list

 A useful honesty check: areas where PINNs are conspicuously absent from the success stories include large-scale turbulent CFD, multiphase flow, plasma physics for fusion, and high-Reynolds aerodynamics.
-The operator-learning approaches have eaten that lunch; whether PINNs ever return to it depends on whether the §7.3 modern fixes scale further than they currently do.
+Operator-learning approaches now dominate those areas; whether PINNs return to them depends on whether the §7.3 fixes scale further than they currently do.

 Pick one of the seven application areas above, open its keystone paper (all are linked), and fill in a five-row claims table: (1) the PDE(s) enforced in the residual; (2) what was measured vs what was reconstructed; (3) which of the W1–W4 workflows it is; (4) the limitation the authors themselves acknowledge; (5) one modern fix from §7.3 that the paper pre-dates or omits, and whether it would plausibly help.
 Finally, the calibration question: does the paper’s headline claim survive its own limitations section?